radius-project/docs/docs/content/guides/author-apps/kubernetes/howto-yaml-base-support/index.md

 ---
 type: docs
-title: "How-To: Incremental onboard from existing Kubernetes resources"
+title: "How-To: Migrate from existing Kubernetes resources"
-linkTitle: "Incremental onboard with YAML"
+linkTitle: "Migrate from YAML"
-description: "Learn how to load a Kubernetes YAML deployment manifest into Radius and have Radius override properties on top of the user-given base resources"
+description: "Learn how to migrate to a Radius container from existing Kubernetes YAML"
-weight: 200
+weight: 500
 categories: "How-To"
 tags: ["containers","Kubernetes"]
 ---

-This guide will provide an overview of how to:
+This guide will provide an overview of how to migrate your existing Kubernetes resources from [Kubernetes YAML](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#writing-a-deployment-spec).

-- Incrementally onboard your Kubernetes resources using your Kubernetes [Deployment YAML](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#writing-a-deployment-spec) definitions

 ### Prerequisites